luca-grecchi/VCF_Reconstructor/README.md

 # VCF Reconstructor

 Reconstructs a standard VCF file from the column-oriented DataFrames produced by **cuVCF**.
-Two backends are provided: a CPU backend parallelized with OpenMP, and a GPU backend built on CUDA.
+Two implementations are provided: a CPU version parallelized with OpenMP, and a CUDA version accelerated on GPU.

 ---